 The Excretory SystemWho exactly is running the show when it comes to regulating the salt and water balance of the body?
 Say hello to the excretory system, which also gets rid of metabolic wastes, such as ammonia.
-Each animal's system is slightly different, varying depending on their environment, but the general functions of the excretory system are pretty similar:
+Each animal's system is slightly different, depending on their environment, but the general functions of the excretory system are pretty similar:

-- When you find yourself dancing in the bathroom line at halftime, everything in the tubule is about to come out as liquid urine.
-Hopefully, once you've made it to the front of the line.
-Fingers crossed.
+- When you find yourself dancing in the bathroom line at halftime, everything in the tubule is about to come out as liquid urine, in the excretion phase.
+Hopefully once you've made it to the front of the line.
+Fingers (and legs) crossed.

 The kidney is divided into the outer cortex and the inner medulla.

 Spanning these two compartments are the nephrons, where all this osmoregulation stuff goes down.
 The picture above is of one nephron, and we’ve got over a million of them in just one kidney (so that’s two million total for those playing at home).
 The nephron is made up of a tubule, a glomerulus (a tangle of capillaries), and a cup-shaped Bowman's capsule at one end that surrounds the glomerulus.

 The Filtration PhaseFiltration (Bowman's capsule, proximal tubule): When blood enters the kidney through the renal artery, it’s jam packed with nutrients, water, proteins, and other stuff the body needs.
 It also has some nasty things the body wants to dump.
 When blood flows into the glomerulus, blood pressure forces water and solutes out of the capillaries and into the lumen of the Bowman's capsule.